andrie/shimmer/README.md

 ```
 -->

-… but you can instll the development version from
+… but you can install the development version from
 [GitHub](https://github.com/andrie/shimmer) using:

 ``` r